La Boca, Buenos Aires, Argentina

 Children aged 17 and under who are resident in Argentina need written permission (‘Autorización de viaje’) from the non-accompanying parents to leave the country.

 Non-resident children aged 17 and under who have remained in Argentina for 1 year or more are treated in line with resident children and also need permission.
-You can get permission from a notary public in Argentina or the Argentine Migration Office.
+You can get permission from a notary public in Argentina or the Argentine Migration Office (in Spanish).

-You can get full information on the different types of permission and requirements for children leaving Argentina from the Argentine Migration Office or from your nearest Consulate of the Argentine Republic.
+You can get full information on the requirements from the Argentine Migration Office (in Spanish) or from your nearest Argentine consulate

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Argentina.
-Read the Argentinian government website for more information (in Spanish).
+There are strict rules about goods you can take into or out of Argentina (in Spanish).
 You must declare anything that may be prohibited or subject to tax or duty.

 Terrorism